-Financial evidence is proof that you have enough money to support yourself while studying in the UK.
+Financial evidence for Student is proof that you have enough money to support yourself while studying in the UK.
 Usually you’ll need to show a set amount of money for each month of your course, for up to 9 months.

 If you’re applying from overseas, or if are applying in the UK but have not been here with permission for 12 months or more, you must show that you have enough money to cover your course fees (and boarding fees, if relevant) and living costs.